shasanamin/shasanamin.github.io/_news/announcement_2.md

 related_posts: false
 ---

 Work done as undergraduate thesis now accepted as a full paper at IEEE ISI 2020.
+Excited to attend my first conference.